atriple/knight-tour-game/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

 ## Credits
-This project initially used for OMITS 2019 game, so props to QM-Team who make the level design.
+This project initially used for OMITS 2019 game, so props to QM-Team who make the game and level design.